Dody Goodman

 Dody Goodman (October 28, 1914 – June 22, 2008) was an American character actress.
 She played the mother of the title character in the television series Mary Hartman, Mary Hartman, her distinctive high-pitched voice announcing the show's title at the beginning of each episode.
-She was a frequent guest on The Tonight Show in the 1950s, and cast member of The Mary Tyler Moore Hour in 1979.
-Aside from film and television appearances, she also voiced Miss Miller in the television series Alvin and the Chipmunks and the film spin-off The Chipmunk Adventure.She also played on Punky Brewster, as Punky’s teacher.
+She was a frequent guest on The Tonight Show in the 1950s.

+In the 1978 summer blockbuster film Grease, she played Blanche Hodel, the zany secretary in the principal's office.
+She reprised this role again in 1982 for Grease 2.
+In 1979 she appeared in The Mary Tyler Moore Hour, and in 1981-82 had the recurring role of Aunt Sophia in Diff'rent Strokes.